“You need to learn magic.” Kora looked at Peter, then Eun. “Both of you.”

 “Where do we start?”

 “Be careful,” Estilian cautioned.
 “Senkilo’s cannon is a dangerous spell.
-Under normal circumstances, students train for years before they handle kinetic ordnance.
+Under normal circumstances, students train for years before they handle any form of kinetic ordnance.
 Please remember that—”

 “I don’t have to remember shit,” Holly scoffed.
-“Not when I’m packing this beautiful cock-smasher.”
-She gazed avidly at the slashes of light surrounding her forearm.
+“Not when I’m packing this cock-smasher.”
+She gazed greedily at the slashes of light surrounding her forearm.

 “Don’t tell me what’s smart,” Holly snarled.
-She leveled the cannon at his face.
-“You overstep your bounds, Estilian.”
+She leveled the cannon at Estilian’s face.
+“You’re overstepping, fucktard.”

 The mage raised his hands.
-Holly wasn’t able to actually kill anyone, but she could still inflict a lot of damage.
+Holly couldn’t kill with magic (yet), but she could still inflict a lot of damage.
 “I meant no offense,” he whimpered.
 “Please…I was only trying to be of service.”

 You need him Holly.
-Unless you want to learn magic from a shittier wizard.
+Unless you want to learn from a shittier wizard.

-Holly let her arm fall to her side.
+Holly let her arm fall.
 The intricate symbols became transparent, then vanished altogether.

 “My apologies,” Holly said gruffly.
 “It’s been a trying campaign.”